Gridthiya Gaweewong: Curatorial approaches

 Following her doctoral dissertation, the idea of 'small narratives' has served as a parameter and departure point as part of her curatorial practice.
 These translate to featuring bottom-up approaches that strongly critique both state and institutions, to voices from below that contest grand narratives constructed by institutions in their specific contexts.
 In recent years, 'small narratives' have also included not merely art history and how it was written, but also look to socially engaged art that deal with problematic realities and histories, such as nationalist historiography.

-Gaweewong's cherished moments of curatorial work are when meeting with artists in their studios before the birth of a project, which she sees as a privilege to be allowed to enter artists' contexts and worlds.
+Gaweewong's favorite moments of curatorial work are when meeting with artists in their studios before the birth of a project, which she sees as a privilege to be allowed to enter artists' contexts and worlds.
 This also allows her to understand both the environments and ideas that shaped the artists' mind and thinking process, as well as how they respond to their reality, community and family.

 Her curatorial projects have revolved around social transformation confronting Thai contemporary artists and beyond since the Cold War.
 She also described herself as knowing where she stands-"on the borders, in the margins", and her love of work which paired aesthetics with subversive political content.